-Summarized data on carbonates consumption and calculated emissions from production of ceramics, other use of soda ash and other uses of carbonates are given in Tables 4.2-5, 4.2-6 and 4.2-7.
-Consumption data by each carbonate included in calculations are available for internal communication with ERT.
+Summarized data on carbonates consumption and calculated emissions from production of ceramics and other uses of carbonates are given in Tables 4.2-5 and 4.2-6.

 It should be noted that in the ceramics industry, production (and emission trends) varied depending on the economic situation and demand on the market, thus emissions at the national level decreased since 1990 as a result of the war, after which they increased with the growth in construction sector activities.
 The trend after 2008 is the result of the economic crisis and ceased operations of several facilities.